 Be sure to set a time limit.
 Once the time limit is reached, both team members can compare the original picture and the drawing.

 Purpose: This game focuses on communication.
 You can bet the final drawing will probably not look like the picture, but it is interesting to team members to see how differently instructions can be interpreted even when they are presumably talking about the same thing!

 For Organization Jenga You will need to use wooden blocks or an even better option would be using the actual Jenga game.
 You will need to mark the blocks according to the structure present in your business.
 For example, you might have some blocks for your human resources department or your IT department.
 You might even have blocks that are marked as manager or support staff.
 The blocks should reflect the structure of your office, so if your human resources department makes up 10% of your organization, then 10% of your blocks should be designated for human resources.

 You will now want to divide your teams into groups, providing them an equal number and type of block.
 You’ll want to specify the type of structure that each team must build.
 Alternatively, you can provide guidelines and allow them to build any type of structure that they want.
-Be sure to set a specific time limit and once that time limit is reached each team, taking turns, must remove one block at a time without destroying their structure.
+Be sure to set a specific time limit and once that time limit is reached each team, taking turns, must remove one block at a time and see who will be the first person to destroy their structure.
 Tip: Be sure not to let them know ahead of time that you will be asking them to do this.

 If you have enough time, you can ask them to do the exercise again.
 See if your team members can find a way to build a structure that can withstand the removal of blocks.

 Purpose: Organizational Jenga is meant to show your team members how important each department and position at your business is necessary and that without everyone in place, things can quickly fall apart.

 Game #24: Find The Common Thread